andrewsolis/LLVM-tutorial/README.md

   ```

 * add call adds four optimization passes (look at tutorial for more details) but mostly related to "cleanup" optimizations
-* Run our new optimizer after our newly created function is constructed but before it's returned to the cient
+* Run our new optimizer after our newly created function is constructed but before it's returned to the client

 ```cpp
 if (Value *RetVal = Body->codegen()) {